 Colic is one of the most feared conditions within the equine community.
 As many horse owners know, colic is an unpredictable, painful, and sometimes fatal condition.

-Colic refers generally to abdominal pain in horses that can lead to potentially serious health complications.
+Colic refers generally to abdominal pain, but most horse owners and veterinarians use the term to refer specifically to pain originating from the gastrointestinal tract.
 Cases of colic may present as mild and be resolved in less than 24 hours with or without veterinary treatment.
 Colic can also be more severe, requiring emergency surgery.
 [1]

 Colic is usually triggered by a combination of factors, including diet, workload, and stress exposure.
 It can also be caused by gas buildup, feed impaction, grain overload, sand ingestion or parasite infection.
 [1]